mebusy/notes/dev_notes/AI_CS188_BNs_Sampling.md

     - ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/cs188_BNs_Sampling_GS_sample_step3.png)
         - we picked S , we uninstantiated it
             - now we compute the conditional distribution for S : P(S|+c,+r,-w)
+                - this distribution can answer some query very efficiently
             - sample from that distribution ,  and we happen to sample +s
         - again, we randomly pick C
             - we compute the conditinal distribution for C : P(C|+s,+r,-w)